wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 -
 - ---
 - #### Flashcards
-- Tell me the command in Bash for printing message and be respectful about special characters
+- Tell me the command in Bash for printing message and be respectful about special characters #flashcard -
-- echo -e is for special characters